Jesus-Gonzalez/jeecommerce/README.md

 As I'm writting this, I'm still developing the project, and I can say it's not a stable project at all, it's under active development nowadays.

+# Security Risk

+It's important to notice that I'm not escaping the input characters by users anyhow.
+It would be a requirement to sanitize every user input.

+I repeat, potential security risk.

 # Credits

 This is a student project, but anyone willing to fork this, contribute or cherry-picking whatever you like, you are allowed to.